Smart Short HaulMaximize productivity and peace of mind.

 FMCSA Final Rule on Short Haul

 On May 14, 2020, Federal Motor Carrier Safety Administration (FMCSA) announced the final rule that revises the hours-of-service (HOS) rules for commercial drivers.
-Beginning September 29, 2020, the 100 air-mile radius will expand to 150 air-miles and the maximum 12-hour work shift will increase to 14 hours.
+As of September 29, 2020, the 100 air-mile radius has expanded to 150 air-miles and the maximum 12-hour work shift has increased to 14 hours.
 The revised requirements allow more drivers and more trips to be eligible for the short haul exception, giving you more flexibility throughout your day.
 Read FMCSA’s full announcement.

-At EROAD, we have been working in anticipation of the Final Rule to prepare our software for reprogramming and are dedicated to making the update in September 2020 seamless for customers.
+At EROAD, we worked diligently in anticipation of the Final Rule to prepare our software for reprogramming and have fully implemented the new changes on EROAD devices.